 “If I’m sick and I’ve got accrued paid sick leave, I’m completely entitled to take that.
 There’s no way an employer can tell me don’t take your paid sick leave.”

-However, if a worker cannot work due to illness and do not have any more paid sick leave left to use, they could be required to take vacation or unpaid leave.
+However, if a worker cannot work due to illness and do not have any more paid sick leave left to use, they could be required to take a vacation or unpaid leave.

-As there are no specific laws in place to deal with the current situation, there are many misunderstandings around next steps for both employers and employees.
+As there are no specific laws in place to deal with the current situation, there are many misunderstandings around the next steps for both employers and employees.